SephVII/SephVIIs-MH-Frontier-Rebalance-Changes/README.md

 > It was planned to use the Item Distribution system in the game or the "Gift" system as you would call it.
 I made a bunch of cool packages with Poogie outfits other goodies and normall giving you a free batch of x100 Permits per Rank when reaching the GR Goals with Progression.
 Sadly this is not stable enough for Public use right now so it got canceled for the time being Sadge.

   - __Zenith Progression__
-    - Well with all the Lists Organized Zenith is the only one i cant Maniuplate at the moment in terms of Order so the Zenith categirys for each Monster is the same but the GR Level Tiers are different obviously but i will give you a little List here how it is Organized so you can use this as Guideline.
+    - Well with all the Lists Organized Zenith is the only one i cant Maniuplate at the moment in terms of Order so the Zenith categorys for each Monster is the same but the GR Level Tiers are different obviously but i will give you a little List here how it is Organized so you can use this as Guideline.

   - GR 478
     - Hypnoc